 Address: Lilla Varvsgatan 14, 211 15 Malmo

+Lilla Torg (Little Square) is one of Malmö's busiest spots, no matter the season.
 Enjoy a coffee, relax, and people watch.
-Lilla Torg is one of Malmö's busiest spots, no matter the season.
 Numerous terraced cafés overlooking the town square jostle alongside one another.
-All serve a range of food from traditional Swedish to sushi.
-If the hustle and bustle gets too much, the Rosen restaurant at Hotel Renaissance offers sedate fine dining.
-Lilla Torget is famous, too, for its picturesque Merchant's or Burgher's Houses dating from the 16th, 17th, and 18th centuries.
+All serve a range of food, from traditional Swedish to sushi.
+If the hustle and bustle gets too much, the Rosen restaurant at the Renaissance Malmö Hotel offers sedate fine dining.
+Lilla Torg is also famous, for its picturesque merchant's or burgher's houses dating from the 16th, 17th, and 18th centuries.

-A must-see for any visitor, Malmöhus Castle houses several of Malmö's major museums within its historic walls including Malmö Museum of Art, the City Museum, the Natural History Museum, and the Tropicarium.
+A must-see for any visitor, Malmöhus Castle houses several of Malmö's major museums within its historic walls, including Malmö Museum of Art, the City Museum, the Natural History Museum, a small aquarium, and the Science and Maritime House.
 Permanent exhibitions here feature topics such as natural history, ocean voyages, and technology, and the museum hosts several temporary exhibitions each year.
 The castle itself was originally a minor citadel dating from 1434.
 Denmark's currency was coined here in the Middle Ages, and during the 19th century, the castle served as a prison.
 Today, the restored Malmöhus Castle transports visitors back to the 16th century.

 Location: Malmöhusvägen, Malmo